SelectUSA/website/events/_posts/2015-05-12-save-date-selectusa-mexico-road-show.md

 States.
 Along with scheduled **networking sessions**, there will be ample opportunity for attendees to visit your **exhibit **at the event.&nbsp;

 More details are coming soon, but please save the date!
-For more information please contact: [Rebecca.torres[at]trade[dot]gov](/contact/Rebecca.torres/trade/gov)
+For more information please contact: [Rebecca.torres@trade.gov](mailto:Rebecca.torres@trade.gov)